The deep-sea trawl fishery for hake

 The inshore trawl fishery for hake

-Viking Fishing’s Craig Bacon is currently chairman of the South East Coast Inshore Fisherman’s Association, SECIFA, a registered industry body that plays an important role in regulating the inshore fishery which is regarded as stable and well managed.
+The Viking Fishing Division’s Craig Bacon serves on the executive committee of the South East Coast Inshore Fishing Association, SECIFA, a registered industry body that plays a key role in regulating the inshore fishery.

 The small pelagic fishery